 The earliest reliefs and objects still adhered to the traditions set by ruler portraits from Antiquity.
 However, the scene soon became imbued with almost fairytale-like qualities.
 The Wise Men mentioned in the Gospels became kings and the Virgin Mary in the stable of Bethlehem was transformed into a sumptuously clothed queen sitting upon a throne, presenting her divine child.

 The image of the Mother of God enthroned grew out of the theme of the Adoration of the Magi.
 Since the 10th century at the latest, the representation of the Mother of God as the “Throne of Wisdom” became the most important cult image – next to the crucifix – to grace the interior of churches.
-Highlights in this section of the exhibition are especially precious examples of wooden and ivory sculpture, but also the stone Romanesque choir screens from the Rheinisches Landesmuseum (Rhenish State Museum) in Bonn.
+Highlights in this section of the exhibition were especially precious examples of wooden and ivory sculpture, but also the stone Romanesque choir screens from the Rheinisches Landesmuseum (Rhenish State Museum) in Bonn.

 The central theological significance of the Adoration of the Magi is reflected in compositions depicting the Crucifixion or the Easter image.
 The two themes are placed in juxtaposition in the artworks, be it on a 12th century book cover or in 14th and 15th century panel paintings.
-The exhibition features a number of especially ornate examples.
+The exhibition featured a number of especially ornate examples.

 Many representations use the star as a leitmotif to embody the cosmic dimension.
 These include the mitre from Sainte-Chapelle in Paris, one of many loans from the Musée de Cluny, and a diptych from the Museo del Bargello in Florence.
-The diversity and systematics of the renderings reached their apex during the era of the Gothic cathedrals, which the exhibition demonstrates through unique ivories and sculptures from the Musée du Louvre, among others.
+The diversity and systematics of the renderings reached their apex during the era of the Gothic cathedrals, which the exhibition demonstrated through unique ivories and sculptures from the Musée du Louvre, among others.

 Royal affluence, oriental splendour and exotic staffage predominated, particularly in paintings from the late 15th and early 16th centuries.
-The exhibition demonstrates this through prominent works from all over Europe.
-Several valuable and rare textiles and works of the goldsmith’s art, among them pieces from the Musée des Tissus in Lyon and the Grünes Gewölbe (Green Vault) in Dresden, make it possible to experience the portrayed objects three-dimensionally.
+The exhibition demonstrated this through prominent works from all over Europe.
+Several valuable and rare textiles and works of the goldsmith’s art, among them pieces from the Musée des Tissus in Lyon and the Grünes Gewölbe (Green Vault) in Dresden, made it possible to experience the portrayed objects three-dimensionally.

 Guided group tours